-- The audit report included in this Annual Report on Form 10-K was prepared by an auditor who is not inspected by the PCAOB and, as such, you are deprived of the benefits of such inspection, we may be subject to additional Nasdaq listing criteria or other penalties and our securities may be delisted from the U.S. stock market if we were unable to cure the situation to meet the PCAOB inspection requirement in time. - The Chinese government may intervene or influence our operations in China at any time, or may exert more control over offerings conducted outside China by and/or foreign investment in China-based issuers, which could result in a material change in our operations and in the value of our securities.
-Any actions by the Chinese government to exert more oversight and control over offerings that are conducted outside China by and/or foreign investment in China-based issuers could significantly limit or completely hinder our ability to offer securities to investors and cause the value of such securities to significantly decline or be worthless. - Changes in U.S. and Chinese regulations or in relations between the United States and China may adversely impact our business, our operating results, our ability to raise capital and the value of our securities.
-Any such changes may take place quickly and with very little notice. - There are uncertainties regarding the interpretation and enforcement of PRC laws, rules and regulations. - CBAK Energy Technology, Inc., as a holding company incorporated in Nevada, the United States, without material operations of its own, relies on dividends and other distributions on equity paid by its PRC operating subsidiaries for its cash needs. - Investors may experience difficulties in effecting service of legal process, enforcing foreign judgments or bringing original actions in China based upon U.S. laws, including the federal securities laws or other foreign laws against us or our management. - The approval of the CSRC or other Chinese regulatory agencies may be required in connection with our future capital-raising activities outside China under Chinese law. - Our independent auditors have expressed substantial doubt about our ability to continue as a going concern. - If the COVID-19 pandemic is not effectively controlled in a short period of time, our business operation and financial condition in the long-term may be materially and adversely affected as a result of any slowdown in economic growth, operation disruptions or other factors that we cannot predict. - The acquisition of a controlling interest in Hitrans may fail to result in anticipated benefits but has involved significant investment and commitment of financial and other resources. - There are inherent risks associated with new product development and our efforts to develop and market new products could fail. - Our failure, if any, to keep up with rapid technological changes and evolving industry standards may cause our products to become obsolete and less marketable, resulting in loss of market share to our competitors. - Our efforts to enter into the light electric vehicle business could fail. - Maintaining our R&D activities and manufacturing operations require significant capital expenditures, and our inability or failure to maintain our operations could have a material adverse impact on our market share and ability to generate revenue. - We face intense competition from other battery manufacturers and cathode material and precursor producers, many of which have significantly greater resources. - We are dependent on a limited number of customers for a significant portion of our revenues and this dependence is likely to continue.
+- The PRC government has increasingly strengthened oversight in offerings conducted overseas or on foreign investment in China-based issuers, which could result in a material change in our operations and our common stock could decline in value or become worthless. - Changes in U.S. and Chinese regulations or in relations between the United States and China may adversely impact our business, our operating results, our ability to raise capital and the value of our securities.
+Any such changes may take place quickly and with very little notice. - There are uncertainties regarding the interpretation and enforcement of PRC laws, rules and regulations. - CBAK Energy Technology, Inc., as a holding company incorporated in Nevada, the United States, without material operations of its own, relies on dividends and other distributions on equity paid by its PRC operating subsidiaries for its cash needs. - Investors may experience difficulties in effecting service of legal process, enforcing foreign judgments or bringing original actions in China based upon U.S. laws, including the federal securities laws or other foreign laws against us or our management. - Our independent auditors have expressed substantial doubt about our ability to continue as a going concern. - Our business has been and may continue to be adversely affected by the ongoing global COVID-19 pandemic or other health epidemics and outbreaks. - The acquisition of a controlling interest in Hitrans may fail to result in anticipated benefits but has involved significant investment and commitment of financial and other resources. - There are inherent risks associated with new product development and our efforts to develop and market new products could fail. - Our failure, if any, to keep up with rapid technological changes and evolving industry standards may cause our products to become obsolete and less marketable, resulting in loss of market share to our competitors. - Our efforts to enter into the light electric vehicle business could fail. - Maintaining our R&D activities and manufacturing operations require significant capital expenditures, and our inability or failure to maintain our operations could have a material adverse impact on our market share and ability to generate revenue. - We face intense competition from other battery manufacturers and cathode material and precursor producers, many of which have significantly greater resources. - We are dependent on a limited number of customers for a significant portion of our revenues and this dependence is likely to continue.